eudoxia0/eudoxia0.github.io/article/_drafts/i-wish-people-were-more-public.md

 One reason I built [hashcards][hc]: by using a Git repo of Markdown files as the flashcard database, you can trivially publish your deck to GitHub.
-[My own flashcard collection][fc] is public.
+[My own flashcard collection][cards] is public.
 I hope that more people use hashcards and put their decks up on GitHub.

 The point is not that you can clone their repos (which is close to